7 Reasons Why Moldovan Real Estate is an Investment Gem

 If you are hunting for hidden gems in the European real estate investment scene – look no further.
 Reinvest24 offers a unique crowdfunding investment opportunity – real estate development projects in Moldova.
-Currently, there are two projects available for investing – a shopping center and two stages of a residential development loan.
+Currently, there are several projects available for investing – a shopping center and two stages of a residential development loan.
 Moldova is an exotic real estate investment destination despite its proximity to the European Union.
 However, we see it as a country with great growth potential and a vibrant real estate development scene.
 We listed 7 reasons that make Moldovan real estate an attractive addition to your portfolio, but there are many more!

 1. Political Paradigm